SMPyBandits/SMPyBandits/notebooks/list.rst

-List of notebooks for AlgoBandits documentation
+List of notebooks for SMPyBandits documentation
 ===============================================

 .. toctree::